PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 # Background

-Unambiguously identifying species is a far more challenging task than it may appear.
+Unambiguously identifying species names in text is a far more challenging task than it may appear.
 There are a vast number of reasons for this.
 Different databases keep different taxonomic "backbones", *i.e.* different data structures in which names are mapped to species, and organised in a hierarchy.
 Not all names are unique identifiers to groups.
 For example, *Io* can either refer to a genus of plants from the aster family, or to a genus of molluscs; the genus *Mus* (of which the house mouse *Mus musculus* is a species), contains a sub-genus *also* named *Mus* (within which *Mus musculus* is located).
 Conversely, the same species can have several names, which are valid synonyms: for example, the domestic cow *Bos taurus* admits *Bos primigenius taurus* as a valid synonym.
-In addition to binomial names, the same species can be known by many vernacular (common) names, which are language or even region-specific: *Ovis aries*, for example, has valid English vernaculars including lamb, sheep, wild sheep, and domestic sheep.
+In addition to binomial names, the same species can be known by many vernacular (common) names, which are language or even region-specific:
+*Ovis aries*, for example, has valid English vernaculars including lamb, sheep, wild sheep, and domestic sheep.

 In addition, taxonomic nomenclature changes regularly, with groups being split, merged, or moved to a new position in the tree of life; often, taxonomic